 “Dr. Chern is an outstanding dentist.
 I went to her a few months ago terrified of dental work and embarrassed by my oral health.
 After a few appointments where she walked me through each procedure I am on my way to great oral health, and I’m no longer nervous walking in the door.
 Thank you, Dr. Chern!”– Britney L.

 Benefits of Dental Implants

-Dental implants are virtually permanent with the right care, meaning they’re extremely durable.
+Dental implants are virtually permanent with the right care, meaning they’re extremely durable and have a very high success rate.
 Implants can function just like your normal teeth so you don’t need to worry about chipping or cracking your implants with regular eating.
 This makes them a great long-term investment in your dental health!

 Natural Look and Feel

 Dental implants are extremely sophisticated and can mimic the natural look and feel of real teeth.
-A skilled and experienced dentist can make sure your implants are perfectly matched and blend in with your normal teeth so it fits right in.
+A skilled and experienced dentist can make sure your implants are perfectly matched and blend in so it fits right in and looks like natural teeth.
 You can feel confident that no one will notice a difference when you smile.

 “I’m always nervous going to the dentist and Dr. Chern made me feel so comfortable.
 She explained everything to me thoroughly and I walked away understanding exactly what’s going on with my teeth.
 I’m so happy to have found her and look forward to future visits.
 Thank you Dr. Chern!”– Alicia C.

 The Dental Implant Treatment Process and What to Expect